KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_living_presence_of_lord_simandhar_swami.md

 ## Simandhar Swami and the New Earth

-Your book speaks of a New Earth:
+This book speaks of a New Earth:
 * a humanity aligned with coherence,
 * a consciousness anchored in water,
 * a world led not by force but by presence,